Kate Butterfield

 Black and white image of a woman smiling

-Kate Butterfield is the newest member of the Mayfair management team.
+Kate Butterfield has been promoted as one of Mayfair’s Co-General Managers.
 She likes her beef from the Peak District, correctly thinks Digestives are a better biscuit than Hob Nobs and believes that Topic, and Ferrero Rocher, do not get the hazelnut-based praise they deserve...

 Kate was always going to be in hospitality.
 Her grandmother was a landlady for pretty much all her life, with pubs all over Manchester.
 Her aunt also had a pub – “where I got my first job, at 15, 16, washing up basically” – so, despite studying business and finance at university, Kate’s love of hospitality was always likely to dictate her career.As Kate admits, “If it’s in your DNA, you’re in trouble…”